bojanpopic/developer.joomlatools.com/framework/plugins.md

 # Plugins

 The Framework provides a nice Event API to Joomla! extensions that use it.
 All of the main actions that take place in the Nooku MVC layer are exposed via 'before' and 'after' command chains that broadcast events specific to that action; we can subscribe a Joomla plugin methods to those events with `PlgKoowaSubscriber`.

-This gives a huge advantage to component extensions that use the Framework in terms of granularity of the functionality they can expose to their user base for customization, therefore nearly complete control of the component, i.e.
+This gives a huge advantage to component plugins that use the Framework in terms of granularity of the functionality, allowing nearly complete control of the data and executing flow component, i.e.

 **_they can customize the behavior exactly as needed_**